far1h/blog_md/publish/notes/Follow.md

 ---
-excerpt: character after the first character in the terminal values
+excerpt: rules for finding follow values
 ---
-character after the first character in the **terminal values**
+> cheat: terminal or symbol after the variable
 ## Algorithm
 1. If *S* is the start symbol,
    ex: *S* -> *Ab* | *c*, then $ is the Follow value of *S*